Best Credit Cards for Students [2023] (Plus: Why You Might Want One)

 You can also take advantage of multiple intro APR offers:

-Keep in mind there’s a balance transfer fee of 3% of the amount of each transaction for qualifying balance transfers.
+Keep in mind there’s a balance transfer fee of 3% for 60 days from account opening, then 4% for qualifying balance transfers.

 What we don't love: You likely need a bit of established credit history to qualify for this card, which means many students might not be eligible since they’re just starting out with learning correct credit habits.